The speedster Enrique Bradfield Jr. blazed through the O’s farm system this year

 The Orioles’ 2023 draft was not the 2022 draft.
-The big-league team being no longer bad, there was no more No. 1 pick and no Jackson Holliday to be had.
+The big-league team being no longer bad, there was no more No. 1 pick and no Jackson Holliday.
 But that didn’t mean there was no fun to be had in the back half of the first round.
 With the 17th pick in the 2023 MLB Draft, the Orioles selected Vanderbilt outfielder Enrique Bradfield Jr.

 Bradfield Jr. did not have the 1:1 star power of Adley Rutschman or Jackson Holliday.
 But he’s just the type Mike Elias’s people like: an elite glove at a premium position, lots of speed, good contact skills, some (not much) pop, a lefty.
 In three years at Vandy, the speedster had more walks than strikeouts (with just a 12% chase rate), and was 130 of 143 in steals, including a perfect 46 for 46 as a sophomore.
 He was a youth teammate of Coby Mayo, too.